Ronan Browne

 Ronan Browne is an Irish musician and composer who plays the Irish pipes.

 Early years

 Browne was born in Dublin to psychiatrist Ivor Browne and Orla Kiernan.
 His family has some history in music, with his maternal grandmother being Irish folk singer Delia Murphy.

 Career

 Browne has been a member of several musical groups, including CRAN and the Afro Celt Sound System.
-He also played on pipes the soundtrack of Riverdance.
+He also was the original uilleann piper with the stage show Riverdance.
 He has also released several albums with Peter O'Loughlin, a longtime friend of his.